HD60Hz/squad-lab1-store/README.md

         self.__dir_path = DATA_DIR
         self.__file_type = file_type
 ```
 Because we want to support multiple types of file.
-The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allows the listing, referencing and hinting (var types) of file types that will be used (for example in InventoryFileDB instanciation)
+The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allows the listing, referencing and hinting (var types) of file types that will be used (for example in InventoryFileDB instantiation)

 To create the database, we need to provide some configuration like the above mentioned file type
 We will come back to it later but let's assume the existence of ``DATA_DIR`` that contains the path to the application data directory